UniversalDependencies/UD_Ukrainian-IU/README.md

 ### Changelog

 * 2018-04-15 **v2.2**
-  * Repository renamed from UD_Ukrainian to UD_Ukrainian-IU.
+  * Repository renamed from UD_Ukrainian to UD_Ukrainian-IU to match the new UD naming convention.
+  * `Orth=Khark` feature renamed to `Orth=Alt`.
+  * Fixed some validation errors.
+  * Added a couple of new sentences.

 * 2017-11-15 **v2.1**
   * Quadrupled the amount of data up to 100K, mostly with nonfiction; improved consistency.